The Death Penalty System in Texas

 Number of Executions – Texas leads the nation by far in number of executions.
 Since the U.S Supreme Court ruling in 1976 that allowed executions to resume after a four-year period during which they were considered unconstitutional, there have been 1540 executions in the United States.
 Texas has performed 573 of those executions, which amounts to about 37 percent of the national total.
 According to the 2010 census, Texas has only 8.1 percent of the nation’s entire population.

-Innocence – 159 innocent people have walked off Death Row across the U.S. in the modern era after spending up to 33 years condemned to death.
+Innocence – 186 innocent people have walked off Death Row across the U.S. in the modern era after spending up to 33 years condemned to death.
 Twelve Death Row inmates in Texas have been fully exonerated of the crimes that sent them to death row.
-Anthony Dewayne Brown became the 154th person exonerated off death row in June 2015 after more than 10 years on Texas death row.
+Alfred Dewayne Brown became the 155th person exonerated off death row in June 2015 after more than 10 years on Texas death row.
 Anthony Graves was exonerated and released in Texas on October 27, 2010 after spending 18 years incarcerated for a crime he did not commit, including fourteen years on Texas death row.
 An innocent man named Ernest Willis walked off death row and into freedom in Texas on October 6, 2004.
 There are several people currently on Death Row in Texas with credible claims of innocence.
-There have also been reports in major media that three people executed in Texas were possibly innocent, Ruben Cantu, Todd Willingham and Carlos DeLuna.
+There have also been reports in major media that at least three people executed in Texas were possibly innocent, Ruben Cantu, Todd Willingham and Carlos DeLuna.